SovereignCloudStack/status-page-deployment/docs/kind.md

 ## Port forward

 The local `kind` deployment uses [Caddy](https://caddyserver.com/) as reverse proxy, instead of `Ingress` and `IngressController`s, to the cluster services.
-Portforward to the reverse proxy to start using the deployment locally.
+Port forward to the reverse proxy to start using the deployment locally.

 For example: